The Week in Pictures: July 4 - 11

 A common tern shadows another carrying fish plucked from Casco Bay in Portland, Maine, on July 10.

-People bathe in a decommissioned city bus named "le bus piscine", an artwork by the French artist Benedetto Bufalino in Gosnay near Bethune, France on July 10.
+People bathe in a decommissioned city bus transformed into a pool by French artist Benedetto Bufalino in Gosnay, France, on July 10.

 A man looks out the window of a building covered with rainbow flags during the annual Pride Parade in London on July 6.